Complete Call-by-Value Calculi of Control Operators II: Strong Termination: Strong normalizability of the extended lambda calculus

 \begin{lem} Suppose that $x_1\mathbin:\tau_1,\,x_2\mathbin:\tau_2,\, \ldots,\,x_n\mathbin:\tau_n\;\vdash_s\;M\mathbin:\sigma$ holds.
 For every $n$-tuple of $P_i\in {\it Comp}_{\tau_i}$, we have $M\{P_1/x_1,P_2/x_2,\ldots,P_n/x_n\}\in {\it Comp}_\sigma$. \end{lem}

-\proof .5em Induction on construction of the derivation trees of typing judgements.
+\begin{proof} Induction on the construction of the derivation trees of typing judgments.
 We consider the rule deriving $M\cdot N\mathbin:\dbot$ from $M\mathbin:\dbot$ and $N\mathbin:\dbot$.
-The substitution $P_i/x_i$ plays no role this case.
-So we omit it.
-Since $\dbot$ is an atomic type, induction hypotheses say $M$ and $N$ are strongly normalizable.
-Then obviously $M\cdot N$ is strongly normalizable, that is, $M\cdot N\in {\it Comp}_{\sdbot}$.
+The substitution $P_i/x_i$ plays no role in this case, so we omit it.
+Since $\dbot$ is an atomic type, the induction hypotheses say $M$ and $N$ are strongly normalizable.
+Then, $M\cdot N$ is obiously also strongly normalizable, that is, $M\cdot N\in {\it Comp}_{\sdbot}$.
 To handle lambda-abstraction, we need property (iii) given above.
-For the inheritance rule, we use Lem.~\ref{mid32}.
+For the inheritance rule, we use Lem.~\ref{mid32}. \end{proof}